What is UX Strategy?

 The outcome of a UX strategy is an efficient process to create a delightful user experience that meets business goals set by the organisation.

-The above example of a UX strategy roadmap covers six months and is divided in quarters.
+The above example of a UX strategy roadmap covers six months and is divided into quarters.
 Granular dates are avoided as the UX strategy roadmap provides a general summary of what is expected from the UX designer/team in the mentioned timeframe.
 This UX strategy roadmap includes initiatives for

 - User experience